-- The introduction of a new curriculum "pathway" and leadership structure at KS5 to further improve standards - Appointment of an additional literacy leader to improve standards for pupil premium students - Maintained focus on the progress of the most vulnerable groups of students - Improved and increased intervention at KS4 via one-to-one tuition, personalised timetables and off-site college provision in partnership with other local schools and providers.
+- The appointment of 4 of the school's best teaching staff to Lead Practitioner roles.
+This initiative is to focus on developing advance skills teacher roles across the school and is an integral part of the school's development plan over the next 3 years to improve Teaching & Learning.
+These appointments have already made an impact on quality of assessment as they contribute extensively to our CPD programme. - The appointment of an Accelerated Progress teacher to focus on students with below level 3 English and Maths across the school - Investment in our Behaviour Management team to strengthen the support provided to our students - The introduction of a new pathway and leadership structure at KS5 to further improve standards - Appointment of an additional literacy leader to improve standards for pupil premium students - Maintained focus on the progress of the most vulnerable groups of students - Improved and increased intervention at KS4 via one-to-one tuition, personalised timetables and off-site college provision.